 Discussion

 Participants debated the challenges of sustaining mass movements in the face of co-option, repression, and internal fragmentation.
 Questions were raised about how to reimagine alliances between urban and rural struggles and how to connect redistribution to broader social justice agendas.
 Several speakers reiterated that land remains central to political and ecological crises but requires intersectional approaches that integrate gender, generation, and class.
-The idea of belonging not merely ownership was a recurring theme, emphasizing the relational nature of land and justice.
+The idea of belonging and not merely ownership of land was a recurring theme, emphasizing the relational nature of land and justice.

 Final Question: The Road or Agenda for ICCARD